 Rh = Respiration by Heterotrophs

-A measure of Net Ecosystem Production is of great interest when determining the CO2 balance between various ecosystems, or the entire earth, and the atmosphere.
+A measure of Net Ecosystem Production is of great interest when determining the CO2 balance between various ecosystems, or the entire Earth, and the atmosphere.
+This will be discussed more in our lectures on climate change and the global carbon cycle.

 Note that in these definitions we are concerned only with "primary" and not "secondary" production.
 Secondary production is the gain in biomass or reproduction of heterotrophs and decomposers.
 The rates of secondary production, as we will see in a coming lecture, are very much lower than the rates of primary production.